mirexan/S1.3-Java-Collections/README.md

 ## 📄 **Description**

-This project has two exercises about exceptions and error management.
-In which i've learned to throw an own exception class and to make a try catch in uncertain situations.
+This project has five exercises about collections.
+In which i've learned to use differents kinds of collections and  methods related to them.

 ### **Level 01**